 Newfoundland and Labrador

-Newfoundland and Labrador has a population of 525,972, with a majority of people (212,579) living in St. John’s, the provincial capital.
+Newfoundland and Labrador have a population of 525,972, with most people (212,579) living in St. John’s, the provincial capital.
 Newfoundland’s average individual income ranks sixth in the country, while its average household income ranks third.

 Average Individual Income (before taxes): $55,508